leo3tian/audio-pipeline/src/processing/README.md

 ```

 ## Notes
-This codebase contains Emilia-Pipe, but with a few key changes:
+This codebase contains Emilia-Pipe, but a few key changes were made:
 - Long‑running workers instead of one‑shot scripts: models are loaded once and many episodes are processed per node.
 Orchestration via `src/processing/gpu_worker.py` replaces the vendor `Emilia/main_multi.py` for our use case.
 - Performance and stability knobs: added environment variables to control memory/throughput (e.g., `SEPARATION_CHUNKS`, ORT CUDA limits), chunked source separation with overlap, soxr‑based resampling (44.1k/16k where needed), and multi‑threaded MP3 export; each worker pins to a specific GPU device.
 - DNSMOS filtering removed from outputs: we still compute DNSMOS for analysis, but we don’t drop segments by score; uploads use `all_segments.json` so the research team receives the full dataset.